Farimah71/ToDoDoer/README.md

 ### `npm run preview`

 Once you've built the app, you may test it locally by running `npm run preview` command.
-The vite `preview` command will boot up a local static web server that serves the files from `dist` at [http://localhost:4173](http://localhost:4173).
+The Vite `preview` command will boot up a local static web server that serves the files from `dist` at [http://localhost:4173](http://localhost:4173).
 It's an easy way to check if the production build looks OK in your local environment.

 For more configuration about the port of the server for `preview` command, visit [this page](https://vitejs.dev/guide/static-deploy.html#testing-the-app-locally).